precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 In the `skeleton` folder:

-- Copy your generated solid mesh in the current folder
+- Copy your generated solid mesh into the current folder

 Open the `solidModel.inp` file and: